Vietnamese pork belly is influenced by a dish called thit ba chi kho, it features pork braised & caramelised in a salty, spicy-sweet sauce.

 - Cutting board.

-- Wok, I use an old well-seasoned carbon steel wok.
+- Wok, I use a well-seasoned carbon steel wok.

 - Mixing bowls.